 The company’s founders identified a need for a sustainable alternative to Ordinary Portland Cement (OPC) – the manufacture of which accounts for over 5% of total global CO₂ emissions.

-Much of the industry’s CO₂ reduction efforts have been focused either on incremental efficiencies to traditional cement manufacture practices such as advances in kilning and the use of alternative fuels or in the development of unreliable geopolymer technology.
+Much of the industry’s CO₂ reduction efforts have been focused either on incremental efficiencies to traditional cement manufacture practices such as advances in kilning, the use of alternative fuels or in the development of unreliable geopolymer technology.

-Extensive research by Descrete uncovered the discovery of a unique chemical reaction with recycled mineral by-products (eg. fly ash, slag) already in use by the cement industry.
+Extensive research by Descrete uncovered the discovery of a unique chemical reaction with recycled mineral by-products (eg. fly ash, slag).
 This discovery led to a proprietary additive being developed which enables larger portions of these minerals by-products to be used in place of OPC in cement blends than is currently the case.

-Descrete was chosen as the cement of choice by Wollongong University’s winning Illawarra Flame entrant in the 2013 global Solar Decathlon competition.
-This prestigious competition attracting entrants from around the world is known as the ‘Sustainable Olympics’ and is co-sponsored by the US Department of Energy and the Chinese National Energy Administration.
+Descrete has developed award winning internationally recognized concrete including the feature wall for Wollongong University’s winning Illawarra Flame entrant in the 2013 global Solar Decathlon competition – judged and co-sponsored by the US Department of Energy and the Chinese National Energy Administration.